Use VoiceOver cursor tracking on Mac

 It can be useful to turn off cursor tracking, and use the keyboard, mouse pointer and insertion point independently.
 For example, in Messages you can move the VoiceOver cursor to the message portion to hear incoming messages, while the keyboard focus remains in the text field to type outgoing messages.

 Note: VO represents the VoiceOver modifier.

 Turn on cursor tracking for the mouse

-Open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Navigation category, click the “Mouse pointer” pop-up menu, then choose a behavior for the mouse pointer:
+Open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Navigation category, click the “Mouse pointer” pop-up menu, then choose a behaviour for the mouse pointer: